 - 3.1.1 Each European site has its own intrinsic qualities, besides the habitats or species for which it has been designated, that enable the site to support the ecosystems that it does.
 For example, an intrinsic quality of any European site is its functionality at the landscape ecology scale; in other words, how the site interacts with the zone of influence of its immediate surroundings, as well as the wider area. - 3.1.2 Hence the ecological integrity of a site is influenced by natural and human-induced activities in the surrounding environment.
 This is particularly the case where there is potential for development to take land, generate water- or air-borne pollutants, use water resources or otherwise affect water levels, or involve an extractive or noise emitting use.
 Adverse effects may also occur via impacts to mobile species occurring outside of a designated site but which are qualifying features of the site.
 For example, there may be effects on protected birds that use land outside the designated site for foraging or roosting. - 3.1.3 European sites considered within the scope of this assessment include all those identified during the earlier screening assessment (Environ, 2012) as likely to be significantly affected by Core Strategy developments, as shown on Figure 3.1 and listed below: - South Pennine Moors SAC; - North Pennine Moors SAC; and - South Pennine Moors Phase 2 SPA; - North Pennine Moors SPA. - 3.1.4 These four European sites have been designated to conserve similar groups of upland habitats, wading birds and raptors, although there are some significant differences between them.
 Table 3.1 identifies the qualifying features of each site.
-The SPA qualifying species are listed in various sources including the original citation submitted to the European Commission at the time of classification, the species present in qualifying numbers during the SPA Review undertaken by the Joint Nature Conservation Committee (JNCC) and published in 2001, the Natura 2000 standard data forms published on the JNCC website, and the conservation objectives published on the Natural England website (the latest versions of which were published in July 2014).
-Each of these sources presents different information regarding the reasons for the sites' selection.
-We have sought advice from Natural England (pers. comm., 2014a) which indicated that the species listed on the SPA citation should be used in this assessment.
-We have followed this advice, however, it varies from the most recently published conservation objectives available on Natural England's website2 which includes Dunlin as a 'named' qualifying species of the South Pennine Moors Phase 2 SPA.
+The qualifying features are listed on the original citation submitted to the European Commission at the time of designation / classification, and with the conservation objectives published on the Natural England website. - 3.1.5 The following sections provide a description of the features for which each European site has been classified or designated.
+Chapter 4 goes on to provide more detailed information regarding the disposition of these features in the vicinity of Bradford.